-The story came slowly, the end result upon first release questionable.
+The story came slowly, and the end results upon the first release were questionable.
 Even with its inherent problems, it was rated by review sites as a "good read," which encouraged me the first time out in print.
 Since that time, it has been edited, revised, and updated to what I believe is more satisfying to my readers and to myself as its creator.
 As an independent author/publisher, that's one of the perks of being able to grow with your books, learn from your mistakes, and re-release a better product for future audiences.

 The book is not a typical romance.
 It breaks the rules of early meetings and happy endings.
-It's more of a historical fiction, with romantic elements.
+It's more of historical fiction, with romantic elements.
 It also introduces a third party into the mix to bugger the entire story up toward the end, but there was a reason behind my insanity.
-The third character is hinted to throughout the text by mention of a letter that Suzette carries with her until her dreams die; she destroys it by fire.
-His reappearance was inevitable, because Robert's life was destined to be one of duty to set the stage for what comes next.
+The third character is hinted at throughout the text by the mention of a letter that Suzette carries with her until her dreams die; she destroys it by fire.
+His reappearance was inevitable because Robert's life was destined to be one of duty to set the stage for what comes next.
 Why?
-Because frankly it was a way of life during the 19th century.
+Because frankly, it was a way of life during the 19th century.
 Men of his standing and title married for reasons of convenience and property; mistresses were kept for pleasures and love.
 It would have been difficult, scandalous, and unheard of for Robert to take Suzette as his wife at this time in the storyline.
 Though some disagree with my assumption, I felt it necessary to keep to the norms of society rules in order to continue the tale.

 I'm happy to report that the story will continue five years later in book two, entitled The Price of Deception.
 This volume will be written from Robert's viewpoint and the current lives of Jacquelyn, his wife, along with Philippe, Suzette, and little Robert, all cloaked in a myriad of deception.
 Robert will search for truth and love, and his search will bring surprising results.
 Read the pages above for more tidbits on what is to come in The Price of Deception and The Price of Love.